Universality of Pattern Formation: Universality

+When $\det ( q^2 + \mathcal{M})$ is negative for $q^2$ in some positive interval, the ground state energy density of the homogeneous state $V_{\text{eff}}\left(\phi,\chi\right)$ will have an imaginary part, indicating its instability.
+This is conventionally interpreted as a decay rate.
+For a state unstable with respect to $q^2=0$ fluctuations, where $\det (\mathcal{M})<0$, the decay rate is a measure of the time to reach a new phase where the expected values of $\phi$ and $\chi$ are different.
+For phases exhibiting pattern formation, where $\det (\mathcal{M})>0$, the decay rate is a measure of the time required to move from a homogeneous phase to the patterned phase, with no change in the expected values of $\phi$ and $\chi$.
+In either case, it is given by

 where $\mathcal{R}$ is the region of $q$ space where $\det \mathcal{M} < 0$.
+This formula is equivalent to the one given by Weinberg and Wu \cite{Weinberg:1987vp}, where the decay rate is given in terms of the zero-point energy of the tachyonic modes.
 Note that this decay rate is perturbative, representing a fast decay, in contrast to the slow modes associated with changing pattern morphology.
-This indicates that relaxation from a given initial condition takes little simulation time relative to autocorrelation time, Adequately sampling the equilibrium state may require a great deal of time depending on the target observables.
-Note that in the general case, there may be more than one homogeneous solution which is unstable to pattern formation.
+This indicates that relaxation from a given initial condition may take little simulation time relative to autocorrelation time.
+Adequately sampling the equilibrium state may require a great deal of time depending on the target observables.
+In the general case, there may be more than one homogeneous solution that is unstable to pattern formation.
 We cannot necessarily predict which inhomogeneous phase has the lowest free energy.
-In the case of a theory with three or more components, pattern formation may be quite complicated \cite{Nussinov:2001jt,PhysRevB.84.144402}.
+In the case of a theory with three or more components, pattern formation may be quite complicated \cite{PhysRevB.84.144402}.